bloominstituteoftechnology/Intro-to-C/FAQ.md

 process to prevent it from doing so.

 The trick is to find the line that's causing the problem.
 If you get a debugger installed, this can really help.
-(But getting a debugger to work in VS Code on Windows or Mac can be difficult.)

 In lieu of that, use well-positioned `printf` calls to figure out what the last thing your program does before it crashes.